LuciaLlavero/ryuzaki_bot/README.md

 # Hi there, I'm RyuzakiBot!

 Looking for a free open source chatbot?
-RyuzakiBot is a simple retrieval-based chatbot made from scratch in Python using NLTK and scikit-learn.
+RyuzakiBot is a simple retrieval-based chatbot made from scratch in Python3 using NLTK and scikit-learn.
 Try it out here: [https://ryuzaki-bot.herokuapp.com/](https://ryuzaki-bot.herokuapp.com/) Please notice that website is deployed on a free Heroku server and it would takes some time to load and to answer for the first time.

 ## Using your own corpus